top of page

 House GOP's "One Big Beautiful Bill" Faces Internal Opposition

-The House Ways and Means Committee recently advanced a comprehensive tax reform package, dubbed the "One Big Beautiful Bill," aiming to make permanent several provisions of the 2017 Tax Cuts and Jobs Act (TCJA) and introduce new tax cuts.
+The House Ways and Means Committee recently advanced a comprehensive tax reform package, dubbed the "One Big Beautiful Bill."
+This initiative aims to make permanent several provisions of the 2017 Tax Cuts and Jobs Act (TCJA) while introducing new tax cuts.
 However, the bill has encountered significant hurdles due to internal divisions within the Republican Party.

 Key Provisions of the Proposed Legislation